-A Mental Health Counsellor held weekly clinics and offered links to other mental health services (at the branch site).
-A Drugs Misuse Support Worker also held clinics to manage and support patient needs.
-These services were funded by the CCG and clinics were held at the practice for all registered patients.
+A Mental Health Counsellor held weekly clinics and offered links to other mental health services.
+A Drugs Misuse Support Worker also held clinics at the main site to manage and support patient needs.
+These services were provided by the CCG and held at the practice for all registered patients.